yahiiiia/yahiiiia/README.md

 I like new challenges and enjoy solving problems!
 💻 Passionate about <strong>Cloud Computing, Networking, and IT Support</strong>
 🔹 Focused on <strong>AWS Infrastructure, Security, and System Administration</strong>
-🔹 Junior-level knowledge in <strong>Cisco Networking & Network Security</strong>
+🔹 Junior-level in <strong>Cisco Networking & Network Security</strong>
 </p>

 ---